 While many insects are considered pests, particularly if they venture inside, there are other insects that are beneficial to gardeners and homeowners.
 These insects and invertebrates should be encouraged.
 Their presence will improve garden health and reduce pests.
 There are three types of beneficial insects that will be talked about: pollinators like bees, predators like spiders, and decomposers like worms.
 Pollinators help plants reproduce and increase variety.
 Some types of flowers and vegetables will not grow without pollination between plants.
 Insects provide this pollination as they travel from plant to plant.
 Other insects feed on nuisance insects such as aphids and mosquitos while earthworms enrich and aerate the soil as they move through it.

-The employees at Spartan Pest Control have identified a list of six beneficial garden insects and how to attract them.
+We’ve identified a list of six beneficial garden insects and how to attract them.

 Bumblebees are perhaps the best-known pollinator.
 They are social insects with round fuzzy bodies and characteristic yellow and black bands.
 They feed on the nectar from flowers and other plants.
 As they feed, they collect pollen on their hind legs.
 This pollen is carried from plant to plant.
 Like animals, there are male and female parts of plants which produce respective pollen.
 A plant needs both male and female grains to produce seeds.
 Bees not only help plant reproduction but increase plant diversity by carrying pollen from one area to another.